Priyamvada Gopal: King's College racial profiling dispute

 In June 2018, Gopal alleged racial profiling by college porters at the gate of King's College, Cambridge.
 Gopal said that she was subjected to racial profiling and aggression by the porters and gatekeepers of King's and that porters frequently hassled non-white staff and students at the gates.
 Gopal told a journalist from The Sunday Times it "was behaviour I very much doubt a white man of middle age who identified himself as a lecturer" would have faced.
-Gopal announced that she would no longer teach at King's until there was a resolution to the long-standing problem.
+Gopal announced that she would no longer teach at King's until there was a resolution to the problem.

 As a result of the attention the issue received, Cambridge University students came forward describing similar experiences.
-Students of English at King's also issued an open letter in support of Gopal, urging the college to offer her a "proper apology": "The many testimonies from black and minority ethnic students that have come in the wake of Dr Gopal's statement make apparent that her treatment is not unique or isolated.
-We strongly condemn the actions of the college and fully support Dr Gopal in her decision to boycott it."
+Students of English at King's also issued an open letter in support of Gopal, urging the college to offer her a "proper apology", and two other supervisors from the English department said they would refuse to teach at King's.
+King's denied that Gopal had been subject to racial profiling, and claimed that the CCTV footage of the incident revealed no wrongdoing by staff.
 Gopal said that she received hate mail following her announcement.

-In October 2018, King's issued a statement accepting that there had been several reports of discrimination and racial profiling.
+In October 2018, King's issued a statement announcing that it would put in place a "clearer and simpler means of reporting incidents" and that it would review its procedures for handling complaints.
 Gopal said senior college members also conveyed their private apologies and assured her that the college was taking the problem seriously.
 Shortly afterwards, Gopal rescinded her decision to withdraw her labour from the college.